-Moving forward NNEDV will be developing a toolkit that can be used by the domestic violence field, the HIV/AIDS field, social workers, survivors, medical practitioners, and others.
-Tools in the kit will include: Screening for Domestic Violence, Screening for HIV/AIDS Risk, fact sheets, Building a Successful Partnership, Confidentiality Considerations, and much more.
-We plan to release the toolkit in July.
-Continue to check back for updates!
+NNEDV developed a toolkit that can be used by the domestic violence field, the HIV/AIDS field, social workers, survivors, medical practitioners, and others.
+Tools in the kit include: Screening for Domestic Violence, Screening for HIV/AIDS Risk, fact sheets, Building a Successful Partnership, Confidentiality Considerations, and much more.
+See the full toolkit for all of the tools!

 What you should know about HIV/AIDS and Domestic Violence

 - Evidence suggests that sexual and other forms of abuse against women and girls - whether at the hands of intimate partners or strangers - increases their chances of becoming infected with HIV.